-And it turns into a vicious cycle of spending, accumulating, and sometimes, debt.
-Friends, this is not what God had in mind for us at the beginning of Creation, when he placed a man and a woman in a garden filled with good things.
+And this turns into a vicious cycle of spending, accumulating, and sometimes, debt.
+Friends, this is not what God had in mind for us at the beginning of Creation, when he placed human beings in a garden filled with good things.

 In today’s passage, Jesus is still teaching as he and his disciples are on the road.
 He’s about a quarter of the way through his journey from Galilee to Jerusalem, and the teaching is getting more intense.
 This time, he talks about wealth.
 We’re still in chapter ten, beginning at verse 17, right where we left off last week:

 Then Jesus looked around and said to his disciples, “How hard it will be for those who have wealth to enter the kingdom of God!”
 And the disciples were perplexed at these words.
 But Jesus said to them again, “Children, how hard it is to enter the kingdom of God!
 It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
 They were greatly astounded and said to one another, “Then who can be saved?”
 Jesus looked at them and said, “For mortals it is impossible, but not for God; for God all things are possible.”

 Peter began to say to him, “Look, we have left everything and followed you.”
 Jesus said, “Truly I tell you, there is no one who has left house or brothers or sisters or mother or father or children or fields, for my sake and for the sake of the good news, who will not receive a hundredfold now in this age—houses, brothers and sisters, mothers and children, and fields, with persecutions—and in the age to come eternal life.
 But many who are first will be last, and the last will be first.”
 (Mark 10:17-31)